We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

-When I first started kickboxing 3 years ago, I would always avoid the speed bag because of how embarrassed I felt when I kept missing the bloody thing.
+When I first started boxing in 2017, I would always avoid the speed bag because of how embarrassed I felt when I kept missing it.

 But like anything in your life, the more time and focus you put into something, the better you get.